 infection, and gastric atrophy; current concerns about long-term

-proton-pump inhibitor therapy are centred mainly on a possible association
+therapy are centered mainly on a possible association

 with fundic gland polyps and between Helicobacter pylori and gastric